MENU

 Here is the calculation for the hourly employee who worked five hours of overtime:

-There are a few caveats to keep in mind when it comes to FICA.
+There are a few caveats to keep in mind with FICA.
 For example, each year, the Social Security Administration sets a maximum withholding based on cost-of-living expenses.
-Once an employee’s annual gross pay reaches this threshold – which is $160,200 for 2023 – you can no longer withhold the Social Security portion of the FICA tax.
+Once an employee’s annual gross pay reaches this threshold — which is $168,600 for 2024 — you withhold Social Security tax only up to that amount, and not for any pay exceeding that threshold.

 Additionally, in 2013, the IRS implemented the Additional Medicare Tax.
-Employers are now responsible for withholding an additional 0.9% from an employee’s gross wages or salary if they reach a certain threshold.
+Employers are now responsible for withholding an additional 0.9 percent from an employee’s gross wages or salary if they reach a certain threshold.
 The applicable threshold depends on the employee’s tax filing status.
-Currently, it’s $250,000 for a married employee filing jointly, $125,000 for a married employee filing separately, $200,000 for an employee filing single, $200,000 for a head of household with a qualifying individual, and $200,000 for a qualifying widow or widower with a dependent child.
+Currently, it’s $250,000 for married filing jointly, $125,000 for married filing separately, $200,000 for a single filer, $200,000 for a head of household with a qualifying individual, and $200,000 for a qualifying widow or widower with a dependent child.

 An employee may be subject to wage garnishments for back child-support payments, delinquent student loans, unpaid taxes and/or credit card debt.
 In these instances, you’ll receive a notice from the federal or state government alerting you to the required wage garnishments.
 The notice will indicate the exact amount to withhold from each paycheck.
 [Read more about how to do payroll for your business.]